About us

 Project Portfolio

-A selection of initiatives shaped together with the partners of Ecosystem Navigators:
+A selection of initiatives in which the Ecosystem Navigators partners have contributed:

 With the support of the Dutch government, together with Berytech, a greenfield cluster organisation was built in Lebanon, one of the first in the Middle-East.
-Qoot is now a generally recognised food cluster that acquired the silver label for cluster management excellence.
+Qoot is now a generally recognised food cluster that acquired the bronze label for cluster management excellence last year and is currently going for the silver label.
 The support provided began with the organisation of workshops on ecosystems and what ambition was realistic and achievable in this case.
 After this, different stakeholders formed a ‘coalition of the willing’.
 Subsequently, it concerned all aspects of the design of such an organisation (target group formulation, the development of service packages, financing models, governance, etc.) up to and including the co-selection of the cluster manager and the coaching of this person.

 Global Partner Network